furaga/MK8DXCountTool/python/ta_tool/README.md

-1. Save screenshot of TA video using https://github.com/furaga/Screenshot-YouTube
+1. Save screenshots of TA videos using https://github.com/furaga/Screenshot-YouTube

 2. Run like